MichalSmyk/CV/README.md

 ### Michal Smyk

 --------------------------------------------
-I am a passionate learner and problem solver with a strong desire to understand how things work.
-My adaptability and versatility have been honed through my experience in various work environments, which has given me a unique set of transferable skills that I can bring to new projects.
-My passion for technology and software comes from my curiosity about how systems work, and I have a strong desire to create technologies that can help people with their daily tasks.
-I have a keen eye for identifying problems and turning them into opportunities for practical solutions, always keeping the end user in mind.
-My excellent communication skills and leadership abilities have been developed through my experience in customer service and managing teams.
-I am committed to continuous learning and improvement, and I am excited to apply my skills to the field of software engineering.
+Eager to pivot into the tech industry, I am an adaptable problem solver with a passion for understanding complex systems.
+My background has shaped me into a versatile professional, equipped with a unique skill set ideal for tech-oriented roles.
+I'm fascinated by how software functions and am driven to leverage it to simplify everyday tasks.
+Skilled at identifying issues and transforming them into actionable solutions, I prioritize user experience.
+With proven leadership and communication skills, honed from prior customer service and team management roles, I am prepared to contribute to software engineering.
+Committed to continuous learning, I am excited to bring my capabilities to a new career in the tech industry.

 --------------------------------------------
 ### Projects